-- Don't forget to include the required comments and collaboration statement (as outlined on the course syllabus). - Do not wait until the last minute to do this assignment in case you run into problems.

-• If you find a significant error in the homework assignment, please let a TA know immediately.
+- Don't forget to include the required comments and collaboration statement (as outlined on the course syllabus). - Do not wait until the last minute to do this assignment in case you run into problems. - If you find a significant error in the homework assignment, please let a TA know immediately.

-Part one --- Robot and the Outside World - 65 points
+Part one --- Avoid Walls - 65 points

-There are four kinds of sensors on the robot: light sensor (detect the how bright the light is), proximity sensor (see whether there is anything around the robot), stall sensor, and the battery voltage.
+There are five kinds of sensors on the robot: light sensor (detect the how bright the light is), proximity sensor (see whether there is anything around the robot), stall sensor, the camera, and the battery voltage.
 We are going to use the robot's proximity sensors for this homework.
+Be sure to read all of the information below.
+It explains many functions that are vital to the successful completion of this assignment.